rust-lang/reference/src/conventions.md

 ### Rule tests

 Rules that have associated tests will include a `Tests` link below them (on narrow screens, the link is `[T]`).
-Clicking the link will pop up a list of tests, which can be clicked to view the test.
+Clicking the link will display a list of tests, which can be clicked to view each test.
 For example, see [input.encoding.utf8].

 Linking rules to tests is an ongoing effort.
-See the [Test summary](test-summary.md) chapter for an overview.
+See the [test summary] chapter for an overview.

 ## Definitions

 Statements that define a term contain that term in *italics*.
 Whenever that term is used outside of that chapter, it is usually a link to the section that has this definition.

 An *example term* is an example of a term being defined.

+The [glossary] contains a list of definitions.

 ## Examples